CityOfNewYork/ACCESS-NYC/wp-content/mu-plugins/wp-send-me-nyc/README.md

 **Customization**

 The path to the controller file and class contents can be used as is or modified as needed.
 By default, `SMNYC\EmailMe` requires a file called `smnyc-email.php` in the root of the activated WordPress theme that contains the the controller class.
-However, different path can be passed to the `SMNYC\EmailMe` class on instatiation in the [auto loader](#initialization);
+However, different path can be passed to the `SMNYC\EmailMe` class on instantiation in the [auto loader](#initialization);

     $email = new SMNYC\EmailMe('controllers/smnyc-email.php');